artemis-load-testing/artemis-load-testing.github.io/content/posts/case-study.md

 APIs are widely used and play an integral role in providing essential functionality to third-party applications.
 Given their vital nature, they should be tested continuously to ensure high availability.
 API load testing, or the process of simulating realistic traffic to an API to test its limits, can be performed using any number of available load testing tools in a local environment or in the cloud.
 Tests run locally often face a physical constraint, limiting the amount of load that can be generated.
 Alternatively, using a third-party cloud provider lacks flexibility in choosing test duration and volume on top of cost concerns.

-Artemis is an open source, serverless framework for scalable API load testing.
+Artemis is an open-source, serverless framework for scalable API load testing.
 It fills the gap by enabling the user to execute tests of varying volume and duration.
 The user can run tests that meet their needs, without the constraints of limited local resources or the limitations imposed by a paid cloud solution.
 Artemis is an easily deployable, cloud-based testing framework that provides near real-time results and robust data retention.
-Artemis utilizes an open source load testing tool with a performant runtime (written in Go) that leverages a ubiquitous scripting language (JavaScript) and provides a clean, customizable dashboard to visualize test results in a meaningful way.
+Artemis utilizes an open-source load testing tool with a performant runtime (written in Go) that leverages a ubiquitous scripting language (JavaScript) and provides a clean, customizable dashboard to visualize test results in a meaningful way.

 ### 0.1 Artemis Quickstart Guide